mkopischkie/mkopischkie.github.io/_pages/clustering.md

 ## Data Prep

-For clustering, I used the dataset named combined_data_with_extra_data.csv.
+My goal for clustering is to separate and classify neurological disorders based on their clusters.
+Although I will have to use PCA to visualize the clusters, because I have more than three features, I hope to observe distinguished clusters due to differences in gut bacteria.
+For the algorithms, I used the dataset named combined_data_with_extra_data.csv.
 This dataset contains all the cleaned data frome the GMRepo and the NCBI.
 Reading in the file, the original dataframe looked like this:

 ![Orig](/assets/images/orig_df_clust.jpg)